ChrisnNg/chrisnng.github.io/README.md

-update project descriptors to better wording project section- side scroll buttons? add a section for features that uses br after each el in an array
+update project descriptors to better wording project section- side scroll buttons? add a section for features that uses br after each el in an array adjust linebreaks in project key features so that lines begin after icon if continuing

 # **Getting started**